How to Choose Video Cloud Storage for Creators

 Raw storage with S3-compatible APIs.
 Cheapest per gigabyte, but no built-in preview, sharing, or collaboration.
 You'd need to build those features yourself or use additional tools.

+Best for: Archive and backup, or developers building custom solutions.
 The right choice depends on your workflow.
 If you just need backup, object storage wins on price.
 If you need to share and collaborate, video-focused platforms pay for themselves in saved time.

 Setting Up an Efficient Video Cloud Storage Workflow